Castt Iron bed frames:

 Yves Delorme floral bed linens, table linens, exceptional bath linens.

 Tips before you begin: Home laundering is recommended for all of our linens, except where dry cleaning is indicated (on piqué and matelassé blanket covers, wool and mohair blankets).
 We strongly recommend that you pre-wash all linens before use, wash linens separately from anything else, particularly items that contain any polyester.
-Polyester "pills" and will shed its pilling on natural fibers, diminishing the smoothness and softness of the fabric.
+Polyester "pills" and will shed its pill on natural fibers, diminishing the smoothness and softness of the fabric.
 In addition, garments with buttons or zippers can damage more delicate linens in the wash.
 Select a gentle laundry detergent.
 Products with bluing agents or whiteners are not recommended on colored linens, as they may progressively fade the colors.
-Consider the longstanding French tradition to insure the longevity of bedding: rotate your sheets, with a set in the closet, a set on the bed, and a set in the wash.
+French tradition to insure the longevity of bedding: rotate your sheets.
 This insures that no one set receives more wear than another.

 A Word of Caution: certain skin and hair products that contain oxidizing agents (e.g., lotions used for acne) may cause discoloration of sheets, particularly blue linens.
 If you use such personal products, cover your pillow with a white pillow case or white towel.